 As a least-developed country (LDC), Burundi is a beneficiary of the EU's "Everything but Arms" (EBA) arrangement.
-The World Bank considers Burundi a low-income economy with a per-capita income of $193 in 2023.
-EU imports from Burundi amounted to about €36.5 million in 2023.
-As most of Burundi's exports enter the EU duty-free under the EU's normal tariff regime, the scope for preferential imports is limited - these reached €294,000 in 2023.
+The World Bank considers Burundi a low-income economy with a per-capita income of $154 in 2024, less than in 2023.
+EU imports from Burundi amounted to about €22 million in 2024 (down from €36 million in 2023).
+As most of Burundi's exports enter the EU duty-free under the EU's normal tariff regime, the scope for preferential imports is limited - these reached €373,000 in 2024, almost €100,000 more than a year earlier.

 The EBA arrangement covers all LDCs as classified by the United Nations.
 This arrangement enables duty-free and quota-free access for all products originating in LDCs except for arms and ammunition.
 Unlike beneficiaries of the Standard GSP and GSP+, LDCs are not excluded from the scheme if they benefit from other preferential arrangements or agreements with the EU.